 As I continued along the road, I spotted a lone male hanging out on someone’s property.
 Imagine living in a place where elk were regular visitors to your front yard!

 The elk in the Redwoods are mostly Roosevelt elk.
-The NPS advises that elk are most often seen south of the Klamath River in Prairie Creek Redwoods State Park, Gold Bluffs Beach, along the Bald Hills Road, and in the Orick area
+Where can you see elk in Redwood National Park?
+The NPS advises that elk are most often seen south of the Klamath River in Prairie Creek Redwoods State Park, Gold Bluffs Beach, along the Bald Hills Road, and in the Orick area.

-Other Attractions: Spy Station, Huge Trees, Ocean Views
+Other Redwoods Attractions: Spy Station, Huge Trees, Ocean Views

-My Redwoods drive took me through the national park, plus Redwoods State Park and some non-park ocean coastline on Route 101.
+My Redwoods drive took me through the national park, plus Redwoods State Park (which spans another 60,000 acres) and some non-park ocean coastline on Route 101.
 The views were so cool along the shore.

 Workers at the station reported to a communications center in San Francisco, which was prepared to send out fighter planes if any enemy aircraft were spotted.